God of War (2005 video game): Remastered port

 The game and its first sequel, God of War II, were released in North America on November 17, 2009, as part of the God of War Collection, featuring remastered ports of both games for the PlayStation 3 platform, with improved graphics and support for PlayStation 3 Trophies.
 It became available in Japan on March 18, 2010, Australia on April 29, and the UK on April 30.
 God of War Collection was released as a digital download on the PlayStation Store on November 2, 2010, and was the first product containing PlayStation 2 software available via download.
 PlayStation Plus subscribers could download a one-hour trial of each game.
 By June 2012, God of War Collection had sold more than 2.4 million copies worldwide.
 A PlayStation Vita version of God of War Collection was released on May 6, 2014.
 On August 28, 2012, God of War Collection, God of War III, and God of War: Origins Collection were included in the God of War Saga, under Sony's line of PlayStation Collections for the PlayStation 3 in North America.

+Remake

+During the February 2026 State of Play presentation on February 12, TC Carson—the voice of Kratos in the original Greek-era trilogy—announced that remakes of God of War, God of War II, and God of War III were in development for the PlayStation 5.
+The project, titled God of War Trilogy Remake, was described as being in early development at the time of its announcement.